hclbaur/sda-core/README.md

 be parsed without problems, but fails to meet its expectations, such as

 	addressbook {
-		contact {
+		contact "1" {
 			firstname "Alice"
 			phonynumber "06-11111111"
 			phonenumber "06-22222222"
 		}
-		contact {
+		contact "2" {
 			phonenumber "06-33333333"
 			phonenumber "06-44444444"
 		}
 	}

-No need to type that in, just run
+No need to type that in, just run:

 	java -cp .;sda-core.jar demo badbook.sda